DonRyu/DonRyu.github.io/README.md

 ![](https://github.com/DonRyu/DonRyu/blob/main/AboutMe.png)

 ## About Me:
-### A collaborative and results-oriented software developer with a passion for solving complex technical challenges within a team environment
+### A collaborative and results-oriented full stack developer with a passion for solving complex technical challenges within a team environment